AbdullahPro2/ComputeWisdom/README.md

 # ComputeWisdom

-React app for Compute Wisdom and to check your computer knowledge.
+React app For Compute Wisdom and to check your computer knowledge.
 Powered by OpenTDb API.

 # Getting Started with Create React App